jeannguyenca/Learn-MERN-Stack/express.md

-# Understand Express.js by comparing with restaurantt operation
+# Understand Express.js by comparing with restaurant operation

 Express is a popular framework run on top of Node.js.
 Node is a platform for building server-side application using JavaScript and Express is built based on Node.
 It adds more features so that writing a server is easier.
 There are four stages of an Express server: require statements, middleware, routing and listener or starting the server.